 - Air fresheners – Sprays, plug-ins and candles made with artificial fragrances meant to freshen the air are actually harmful to breathe.

 - Off-gassing – Chemicals found in furniture, mattresses, carpet and paint evaporate or off-gas into the surrounding air.
 These chemicals also settle into dust in our homes, where we continue to stir them up and breathe them in.

 Here’s what you can do for cleaner air:

 Baby steps: First of all, stop using air fresheners STAT!
 Next, take a look at your cleaning products.
 Replace the worst offenders right away (most toilet, drain & oven cleaners are very toxic), and slowly switch out the rest as they run out.
-Use my post on the best green cleaning brands as a guide and dabble in some DIY cleaning products too!
+Use my post on the best safe cleaning brands as a guide and dabble in some DIY cleaning products too!
 Start implementing these FREE ways to make your home healthier as soon as possible – hey they’re free!

 Bigger steps: When it’s time to buy new furniture make thoughtful, safer choices.
 Avoid furniture made with chemical flame retardants or particle board and use my guide to non-toxic mattress brands when shopping for a new mattress.
 When remodeling, choose zero-VOC paint and avoid carpet sprayed with stain or water-repellent chemicals.